Skip to main content Link Search Menu Expand Document (external link)

 The Shell

-A shell is one of these user applications that acts as an interface to allow users to access OS services.
-It is named shell because it is seen as an “outer” layer around the OS kernel.
 OS shells are made either in a form of command-line interface (CLI, also known as) where users can provide commands via text, or graphical user interface (GUI) where users can provide commands via mouse clicks.
-In this lab, we are going to learn a little bit about the command-line interface, bash scripting, and makefiles.
+In this lab, we are going to learn a little bit about the command-line interface, how stream works, and shell scripting (using bash).

 In order for us to be able to use CLI, we need to be familiar with their commands and their calling syntax.
 In particular, we are concerned with UNIX-type shells (POSIX is an IEEE standard that acts as a standard UNIX version) in this course.

-- Open your terminal/command line window.
+• Open your terminal/command line window.

-, which enables you to use commands to access OS services.
+• The terminal window in front of you contains a shell, which enables you to use commands to access OS services.

-Task 1
+Task

 Bash shell (bash is used in the screenshot above.
 There are other shells as well: z-shell) or fish.
 Which one to choose?
 It is entirely up to you.